tucats/gopackages/compiler/README.md

 # compiler

-The `compiler` package is used to compile text in the _Ego_ language into bytecode that can be executed using the `bytecode` package.
+The `compiler` package is used to compile text in the _APP_ language into bytecode that can be executed using the `bytecode` package.
 This allows for compiled scripts to be integrated into the application, and run repeatedly without incurring the overhead of parsing and semantic analysis each time.

-The _Ego_ language is loosely based on _Go_ but with some important differences.
-Some important attributes of _Ego_ programs are:
+The _APP_ language is loosely based on _Go_ but with some important differences.
+Some important attributes of _APP_ programs are:

 * There are no pointer types, and no dynamic memory allocation.
 * All objects are passed by value in function calls.